Taproot is a Brooklyn-based floral design school + studio.

 - How We Source Our Flowers -

-We work with a group of flower farmers in New York, New Jersey, Connecticut, and Pennsylvania to source almost all of our flowers—people whose names and stories we know, who treat their employees well, and whose work we believe in supporting.
+We work with a group of flower farmers in New York, New Jersey, Connecticut, and Pennsylvania to source almost all of our flowers.
 We prioritize buying from women-owned and small to medium sized farms, and we are resolute about using locally grown flowers as often as possible in order to support these farmers and strengthen demand for their work.

 - Why It Matters -